-All SORCER service providers are service peers as they implement the top-level Servicer interface.
+All SORCER service providers are service peers as they implement the top-level Servicer interface (see Figure 8).
 As a result, each Servicer can initiate a federation created in response to Servicer.service(Exertion, Transaction).
 Servicers come together to form a federation participating in execution of the same exertion.
 When the exertion is complete, Servicers leave the federation and seek a new exertion to join.
 Note that the same exertion can form a different federation for each execution due to the dynamic nature of looking up Servicers by their implemented custom interfaces.
-Despite the fact that every Servicer can accept any exertion, Servicers have well defined roles in SORCER S2S exertion-oriented programming:
+The hierarchy of SORCER Servicer types is defined as follows (see Figure 8, interfaces names in italic below):